linuxdeepin/dde-control-center/README.md

 $ sudo make install
 ```

-The executable binary file could be found at `/usr/bin/dde-control-center` after the installation is finished, and plugins will be placed into `/usr/lib/dde-control-center/modules/`.
+The executable binary file could be found at `/usr/bin/dde-control-center` after the installation is finished, and plugins will be placed into `${CMAKE_INSTALL_FULL_LIBDIR}/dde-control-center/modules/`, usually is `/usr/lib/dde-control-center/modules/`.

 ## Usage